bafsar/MVCCorePluginManager/README.md

         @Html.ActionLink(testPluginModule.Title, "Index", testPluginModule.EntryControllerName)
     }

-On code, all we have to do these.
+On code, all we have to do are these.

 Section 4: